 The wallet and dock are each black, sharing a design aesthetic with the accompanying app.

 Once unboxed, setup of the device is a breeze, taking no more than 10 minutes.
-To get the process started, you will need to download the CoolBitX app.
+To start the process, you must download the CoolBitX app.
 This is available for both Android and iOS systems.

-When downloaded, simply open the app, turn on the wallet by pushing the integrated button, and pair the devices over encrypted Bluetooth.
-Once paired, the unite will give the option to either create, or recover a wallet.
+When downloaded, open the app, turn on the wallet by pushing the integrated button, and pair the devices over encrypted Bluetooth.
+Once paired, the unit will give the option to either create or recover a wallet.

 Seed generation can be tailored to 12/18/24 words or numbers.
 For increased security, the option to generate seeds linked to the card is an option, vs. the app.
 Make sure to have a calculator handy, as the device requires the sum of each seed figure to verify that everything was recorded correctly.